LaGuardia International Airport (LGA) - 8 miles/15 minutes to Yankee Stadium

 If driving is your only option, pre-purchase your spot, as traffic and parking can be a nightmare!
 Parking Panda offers gameday parking reservations for Yankee Stadium.
 Avoid driving around for the best parking facility - compare on your smartphone and reserve Yankee parking today.
-Check out this map for more details.

 WHERE TO EAT?

 One of our favorite sports bars in the country is Foley's NY Pub.
 Named after legendary sports writer, Arthur "Red" Foley, Foley's NY Pub is home of the Irish American Baseball Hall of Fame.
 The Irish American Baseball Hall of Fame recognizes players, managers, executives, journalists, and entertainers of Irish descent who have significantly and positively impacted the game of baseball.
 Foley's Pub is filled with thousands of autographed baseballs, jerseys, bobble-heads, stadium seats and other artifacts.